 At Mishkan Ha’am we have Jewish education opportunities for all ages and we strive to create a learning community where all are welcome under our tent, our Mishkan.
 Mishkan Ha’am is Hebrew for Tent of the People or Sacred Tent of the People.
 When we form tight knit, mutually respectful groups, we can explore our interests and passions and we can teach and learn in wonderful, inspiring ways.

-Our Adult Jewish Learning program topics are generated by our members and our Rabbi, through the congregation’s Adult Learning Committee.
+Our Community Learning program topics are generated by our members and our Rabbi, through the congregation’s Community Learning Committee.
 Programs take place on weekends (mainly Sunday at 11:00 a.m.) and some weeknights.
-In April 2020, our Adult Learning programming took a dramatic shift in terms of location due to the COVID pandemic.
+In April 2020, our Community Learning programming took a dramatic shift in terms of location due to the COVID pandemic.
 We continued using Zoom links with programs that we had planned and added more to our list, since members and some newcomers enjoyed opportunities to learn and to be able to communicate with each other and our Rabbi about important issues.

 As a follow-up to our November book discussion, we will be exploring the visions of Mordecai Kaplan and Early Zionists.
 Kaplan, the founder of Reconstructionist Judaism, formulated his own ideas about what Israel might look like before its founding.
 We will look at how Kaplan’s vision fit in with the other voices of his time, such as Martin Buber’s, and how each of these constructs measures up to Israel as it is today.